 Color, material, and striping pattern variations applied to crosswalks reinforce the distinction between the pedestrian pathway and the road, enhancing the visual environment and reinforcing safety.
 There are a multitude of crosswalk treatment options, including enhanced paving, decorative striping, and decorative coatings.
-Durability, sound attenuation, and accessibility must be considered when selecting a treatment option, because some coating or striping options may wear rapidly and need frequent maintenance or may contribute to roadway noise, or may make the ground uneven and more difficult to travel on for some users.
+Durability and sound attenuation must be considered when selecting a treatment option, because some coating or striping options may wear rapidly and need frequent maintenance or may contribute to roadway noise.